BethanyJep/blog-starter-bee/content/blog/personal/gol.md

 draft: false
 ---

-## My experience in The Microsoft ADC Game of Learners Hackathon

 ![](/images/gol-img-1.png)

 On Monday 1st March at 3 pm EAT, as I rushed from school to join the kick-off meeting of Game of Learners season 2.
 It was humbling to be selected as one of the team leads.
 After a week of learning on team management, Azure and DevOps, it was time for the games to begin.